A Journey Within and Beyond Cocaine Addiction

-Cocaine is a perilously addictive stimulant, derived from the leaves of the coca plant found in South America.
-Commonly called coke, and once included as a star ingredient in the recipe for Coca Cola (as the name of the product clearly indicates) cocaine used to be included in common household medicines intended as over the counter “elixirs” (often mixed with opiates for a complete effect) before coca’s true destructive power was completely recognized.
+Cocaine is a perilously addictive stimulant derived from the leaves of the coca plant found in South America.
+Commonly called coke, and once included as a star ingredient in the recipe for Coca-Cola (as the name of the product indicates), cocaine used to be included in common household medicines intended as over the counter “elixirs” (often mixed with opiates for a complete effect) before coca’s real destructive power was wholly recognized.

-Although largely cleared out of the pharmaceutical canon, except for use as a local anesthetic, cocaine enjoyed a revival as an illicit drug in the United States during the 1970s, earning the reputation of being an “upper class” drug because of the exorbitant expense of maintaining a cocaine habit.
-However, since the more affordable version of the substance was created, crack cocaine, cocaine addiction is no longer limited to the high-end market.
+Although primarily cleared out of the pharmaceutical canon, except for use as a local anesthetic, cocaine enjoyed a revival as an illicit drug in the United States during the 1970s, earning the reputation of being an “upper class” drug the excessive expense of maintaining cocaine addiction.
+However, since the more affordable version of the substance was created, crack cocaine and cocaine addiction are no longer limited to the high-end market.
 Cocaine is brought into the United States through an extensive network of smaller and larger drug cartels and is one of the top products trafficked worldwide.

 Cocaine can be dissolved and injected intravenously, snorted in powder form, and smoked as crack or freebase.
 Through its direct action on the brain, cocaine is highly habit-forming.
 It results in numerous health problems affecting the heart, mind, and respiratory systems and creates psychological wreckage for users – intense depression, anxiety, and psychosis.
 In smoked forms, cocaine has an even more direct entry route, and its powers are concentrated, including its addictiveness.